rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Righteousness exalts a nation, but sin is a reproach to any people. ^1434

-A servant who deals wisely has the king’s favor, but his wrath falls on one who acts shamefully. ^1435
+A servant who deals wisely has the king's favor, but his wrath falls on one who acts shamefully. ^1435

 A soft answer turns away wrath, but a harsh word stirs up anger. ^1501

 The tongue of the wise commends knowledge, but the mouths of fools pour out folly. ^1502

-The eyes of the Lord are in every place, keeping watch on the evil and the good. ^1503
+The eyes of the LORD are in every place, keeping watch on the evil and the good. ^1503

 A gentle tongue is a tree of life, but perverseness in it breaks the spirit. ^1504

-A fool despises his father’s instruction, but whoever heeds reproof is prudent. ^1505
+A fool despises his father's instruction, but whoever heeds reproof is prudent. ^1505

 In the house of the righteous there is much treasure, but trouble befalls the income of the wicked. ^1506

 The lips of the wise spread knowledge; not so the hearts of fools. ^1507

-The sacrifice of the wicked is an abomination to the Lord, but the prayer of the upright is acceptable to him. ^1508
+The sacrifice of the wicked is an abomination to the LORD, but the prayer of the upright is acceptable to him. ^1508

-The way of the wicked is an abomination to the Lord, but he loves him who pursues righteousness. ^1509
+The way of the wicked is an abomination to the LORD, but he loves him who pursues righteousness. ^1509

 There is severe discipline for him who forsakes the way; whoever hates reproof will die. ^1510

-Sheol and Abaddon lie open before the Lord; how much more the hearts of the children of man! ^1511
+Sheol and Abaddon lie open before the LORD; how much more the hearts of the children of man! ^1511

 A scoffer does not like to be reproved; he will not go to the wise. ^1512